 But as much as these yearly games do their best to emulate the look of the NFL, wannabe coaches don't need to spend their days and nights analyzing game film to prep for opponents.
 Though the complexities of coaching can compound as much as a gamer wants them to, Madden's makers have streamlined the play-calling process and added helpful, easy-to-use computer aids for those who want to cut through the clutter—and for novices who want to jump right into a rough-and-tumble game.

 Really, though, how many true Madden novices can there be anymore?
-More than 85 million copies of the game have sold since its inception in 1988, earning EA Sports around $2 billion and making it the country's most popular sports game—with many fans buying the new edition every year.
+More than 100 million copies of the game have sold since its inception in 1988, earning EA over $4 billion and making it the country's most popular sports game—with many fans buying the new edition every year.
 The game has become so entrenched in the NFL itself that pro football players have been known to call EA to "help" mold their digital images.